 - Weight loss

-Serious Side Effects.
-Serious side effects can also occur and may vary depending on the specific drugs used.
+Serious Side Effects: Serious side effects can also occur and may vary depending on the specific drugs used.
 They include:

 - Neutropenia is a severe drop in the number of white blood cells produced in the bone marrow.
 Neutropenia increases the chance for infection and is a potentially life-threatening condition.
 Drugs called granulocyte colony stimulating factor (G-CSF) are used to help boost white blood cell count.
 These drugs, which include filgrastim (Neupogen) and pegfilgrastim (Neulasta) can help lessen the risk for neutropenia occurrence and, if neutropenia does occur, to reduce its length and severity.

 - Anemia is a reduced number of red blood cells.
 Erythropoietin stimulates red blood cell (hemoglobin) production and can help reduce or prevent this side effect.
 It is available as epoetin alfa (Epogen, Procrit) and darbepoetin alfa (Aranesp).
-In patients with cancer, these drugs should be used to only treat anemia associated with chemotherapy and to increase hemoglobin levels to no more than 12 g/dL.
+In people with cancer, these drugs should be used to only treat anemia associated with chemotherapy and to increase hemoglobin levels to no more than 12 g/dL.
 Treatment should stop as soon as chemotherapy is complete.
-These drugs may not be safe or appropriate for all patients.
+These drugs may not be safe or appropriate for all people.